Keep it yours.

 Cap tables show percentages.
 They don't show power.

-The startup industry has long measured ownership by equity — the percentage on a cap table, the share count after dilution, the stake that gets tracked through every round.
+The startup industry has long measured ownership by equity — the percentage on a cap table, the share count after dilution, the stake that gets tracked from formation through every round.
 Those numbers matter.
 But they only capture half of what ownership actually is.

 Ownership is equity and decision-making power together.
 The equity lives on a cap table.
 The terms that define decision-making power — board composition, protective provisions, liquidation preferences — live in legal agreements.
 Both exist.
 But there has never been a centralized place to see them together, interpret how they interact, and understand what a founder's ownership position actually means in full.